jones58/brutalist-map/README.md

 ## TODO:

+- Finish implementing custom popup
 - Small explanation of what brutalism is, could be a button/pop out.

-- Design custom popup
-  - Title
-  - Image
-  - About
-  - link
-  - Visited checkbox stored in local storage.
-  - Counter of how many been to.
-- Implement custom popup
-- maybe add bootstrap back
+- maybe add bootstrap back.

 ### Things I'd like to do later